SupeRuier/awesome-active-learning/contents/AL_combinations.md

 - Active Learning for BERT: An Empirical Study [2020, EMNLP]
 - Deep Active Learning for Text Classification with Diverse Interpretations [2021, CIKM]
 - Revisiting Uncertainty-based Query Strategies for Active Learning with Transformers [2022]: Fine-tune the pretrained transformer based models.
+- Active Learning on Pre-trained Language Model with Task-Independent Triplet Loss [2022]

 Named entity recognition (Information Extraction):
 - Learning How to Actively Learn: A Deep Imitation Learning Approach [2018, ACL]